-From 7th – 12th Nov, Artlink’s Studio 3 group will have an intervention into the John Sell Cotman exhibition.
+From 7th – 12th Nov, Artlink’s Studio 3 group staged an intervention into the John Sell Cotman exhibition.
 Throughout the project, Studio 3 artists were invited to examine and respond to the works of Cotman prior to the gallery re-opening.
 With special access to the collection and support from Artlink artists, Jill Johnson and Rozi Fuller, Studio 3 have been able to test new ways of working with watercolour including sketching and painting on a trip to Knaresborough, following in the footsteps of Cotman himself.

 The group made practical studies of Cotman’s techniques, extensively researching and resourcing materials as close to those available to Cotman.
 They tried out wet-on-dry watercolour, studied the geometric and negative shapes in Cotman’s compositions, then moving on to watercolour to develop their own ideas and interpretations.

 As Studio 3 grew in confidence, they began to experiment with a range of media including pencil, pen drawing, water-soluble pencil, ink sticks, silk painting, photography, acrylics, oils, emulsion paint, animation and book binding.

 Many of these sketches, studies and explorations will be exhibited near to the Cotman work they most relate to and from where inspiration was drawn from.
 As such, they show ‘work in process’ in much the same way as many of Cotman’s sketches do.